Enzon Pharmaceuticals

-Enzon Pharmaceuticals, Inc is a pharmaceutical company engaged in developing therapeutics to patients whose needs are unmet.
-Its headquarters is now in Piscataway, New Jersey.
+Enzon Pharmaceuticals, Inc. is a pharmaceutical company.
+Its headquarters is in Piscataway, New Jersey.
 The company is a publicly traded company on NASDAQ under the symbol "ENZN".
 It's also doing marketing works in Asia areas such as China.
 In 2012, the company orally presented in Nanjing, China about the symposium of its drug delivery systems, which help improve therapeutic molecules' pharmaceutical properties.

 History

 Enzon Pharmaceuticals, Inc started its earliest business in 1981.
-Now, the focus of the company is mainly on development and production of drugs for cancer patients with high unmet needs.
+Now, the focus of the company is mainly on development and production of drugs for cancer patients.
 It is also actively researching on improving the chemical attachment of PEG to help provide antibodies in molecules.

 In 2010, Enzon Pharmaceuticals, Inc.sold its specialty pharmaceutical business to the sigma-tau Group (sigma-tau).

 Production

 The products of Enzon Pharmaceuticals, Inc include four principal compounds of different clinical development, as well as several novel mRNA antagonists in preclinical research.